mendrik/feather/feather-docs/content/index.md

 With this framework you will be able to write natural code without too many dogmatic aspects.
-There is no hidden mess of global state objects, action constants, no hard to follow data messaging between components but foremost the framework is so lightweight that your build times will be instantaneous and because of its peed no server-side rendering is required.
+There is no hidden mess of global state objects, action constants, no hard to follow data messaging between components but foremost the framework is so lightweight that your build times will be instantaneous and because of its speed no server-side rendering is required.

 The framework offers the following features: